Doctorluka/RNAseq_pipeline/README.md

 The file start with "function" is the self-defining function for plots.
 You are welcome to use them for your own research and papers, but commercial distribution is prohibited.

+The current comments are all based on Chinese, and will be changed to English sometime.
+Please forgive me.

 If you have any question or find any mistake in the pipeline, please let me know it: doctorfhz@163.com

 Thanks!